unicorn-wg/context-labels/draft-thomson-saag-sig-context.md

 * HKDF [RFC5869] specifies an `info` argument to the HKDF-Expand function.

-# Generic Signature with Context {#sig-context}
+# Generic Signature or MAC Function with Context {#context}

-Many pre-existing signature schemes do not define an explicit context label.
-This document defines a method for using context labels in existing signature functions.
+Many pre-existing signature and MAC schemes do not define an explicit context label.
+This document defines a new signature function that adds a context label to an existing function.

 Given a signature function S that takes a key K and message M as a sequence of octets, a signature with context function Sc is defined.
 The signature with